 Bruce Kulick: I have my demos.
 Some of those songs, because they were really my songs, I could probably do those as part of BK4 or whatever.
 Actually, we examined them well, but they were kind of written with thinking of a band like that.
 But I don’t know.
 So that was a project that I had a funny name for it, “Fakakta (Yiddish slang word).”
 “Fakakta” means it was fucked, because I had to give it a name because that’s what it felt like.

-The project got fucked up right from the beginning “Laughs.”
+The project got fucked up right from the beginning, “Laughs.”

 Bruce Kulick: I would have stayed there if it would have been as it was originally presented to us.
 These four guys all have their careers.
 But they’re going to come together to do an album, and then you see what happens.
-That’s honestly why post cruise, I was able to sit down with my brother.
-Brent and Todd are very clear that they would love to do whatever comes in their way, that makes sense for them too.
-Also, if there weren’t a Guns ‘N Roses, they’d probably be very busy with Slash, because he’s touring a lot.
-I had to explain Bob: “Look, I’m in Grand Funk.
+That’s honestly why post-cruise, I was able to sit down with my brother.
+Brent and Todd are very clear that they would love to do whatever comes in their way.
+That makes sense for them too.
+If there weren’t a Guns ‘N Roses, they’d probably be very busy with Slash because he’s touring a lot.
+I had to explain to Bob: “Look, I’m in Grand Funk.
 I can only do so much else because that gig is really important to me.
-Because it has been a consistently rewarding musically, both in the sense of me being a performer, a player.
+Because it has been consistently rewarding musically, both in the sense of me being a performer, a player.
 I’m playing great music, and I’m consistently being paid.”
 It’s a miracle to have a steady job with something that you love, which is music.
 So, I can’t turn my back on that.
 Nick Simmons saw us; he loved it.
 Gene and Paul.
 They know it.
 Eric’s been on our shows a couple of times.
-Ace enjoyed it too and said “Your guitar should be louder,” “Laughs,” but it’s not all about me.
+Ace enjoyed it too and said, “Your guitar should be louder,” “Laughs,” but it’s not all about me.
 But it’s not the Ace Frehley band; it’s not the Bruce Kulick band.
 It’s Grand Funk Railroad.
 Did we do KISS songs?
 No. Of course not.
 Grand Funk is quite an iconic band and influenced many other bands.
 You know that.
 You should have seen Michael Anthony.
 I ran into him at the airport one time, him and Alex.
-I said, I’m coming from Grand Funk gig.
+I said I’m coming from the Grand Funk gig.
 “That’s right; you’re fucking playing with… my God!
 I love those guys.”
 That was probably about six years ago.
 When they were working with, I think it was the David Lee Roth when they did a couple of days.
 They were very influential for bands like that; you know that.

 THE END OF KISS